namin/inc/src/runtime-rust/README.md

 # runtime-rust

-This is an attempt to rewrite `startup.c` in Rust, as an exercise in learning Rust.
+A rewrite `startup.c` in Rust, as an exercise in learning Rust.
 Pointless?
+The rewrite does nothing better than in the original.

-All the tests below `5.*` pass.
+All the tests pass.
-The remaining TODO to reach parity is to implement the garbage collector.

 In Scheme, from `..`:
 ```